 Getting information and support from the local authority

-If you are a kinship carer – or think you might become one or have on from being one – it is your right to ask the local authority what support, both practical and financial, they can provide.
+If you are a kinship carer – think you might become one or have on from being one – it is your right to ask the local authority what support, both practical and financial, they can provide.
 You should never feel under pressure from the local authority to enter into a kinship care arrangement if you are not confident that you will get the right practical and financial support.

 Sandy stays in Dunfermline and cares for her grandson Jamie.
 Until he was two, Jamie lived with his mum in Edinburgh.
 Even though Sandy’s local authority is Fife Council, she needs to deal with Edinburgh Council for help and support looking after Jamie.